science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 ## What will you be doing in this course?

-This is an advanced seminar and lab course on the science of learning as applied to statistical concepts & data science skills that are commonly used in modern psychological research.
+This is a rigorous seminar and lab course on the science of learning as applied to statistical concepts & data science skills that are commonly used in modern psychological research.
 This course provides a scaffolded introduction to core statistical concepts and the use of R, a widely used statistical programming language.
 As part of the lab assignments and final project, you will work in groups to analyze real-world data and communicate your findings using the tools you have learned in the course.
 You will also have the opportunity to engage with the contemporary research literature on the teaching and learning of statistical reasoning.

 Each week you will have come prepared by having completed the assigned CourseKata modules and/or posted thoughtful entries on the assigned research articles to the course Slack workspace.
 In class, we will generally spend our time working in small groups on lab assignments to practice the concepts/skills you learned in the CourseKata modules, as well as working towards your final research project milestones.